 Your out-of-pocket costs for prescription drug deductibles, copays and coinsurance vary from plan to plan.
 Be sure to check each plan’s Drug List (list of covered drugs) to see what drugs are covered.

-Medicare Supplement insurance, often called Medigap coverage, helps pay some of the healthcare costs that Original Medicare doesn't cover.
+Medicare Supplement insurance, at times called Medigap coverage, may help pay some of the healthcare costs that Original Medicare doesn’t pay.
 That may include:

-You'll pay a monthly premium for a Medicare Supplement plan in addition to your Part B premiums.
+You’ll pay a monthly premium for a Medicare Supplement plan in addition to your Part B premiums.
 Medicare Supplement plans are not the same as Medicare Advantage.
 Medicare Supplement plans can only be combined with Original Medicare.

 8. Can I get Medicare with a pre-existing condition?